borisnliscool/ding/README.md

 ### DING_READY

 Ding also exposes a `DING_READY` boolean on the client side, so other scripts can check if Ding is ready to be used.

+## License

+Distributed under the GPL-3.0 License.
+See [LICENSE](https://github.com/borisnliscool/bnl-housing/blob/main/LICENSE) for more information.